 Interested in evaluating your existing Hiring processes?

-Most likely due to their exposure to a fast-paced and ever-evolving world, Millennials are more open to collaborative working, trying new ideas and quickly rejecting those that don’t work.
-They want to be included in discussions about not only their development but the development of the company.
+Most likely due to their exposure to a fast-paced and ever-evolving world, millennials are more open to collaborative working, trying new ideas and quickly rejecting those that don’t work.
+They want to be included in discussions about not only their development, but the development of the company.
 They want to know how they fit into the bigger picture and how they can make a positive difference, no matter how small.

-The impact of Millennials on Modern day Company Culture -
+The impact of Millennials on Modern day Company Culture

-While there isn’t one precise definition to denote company culture, it generally comprises the ethos, practices, values and support network of a company and the team that they employ.
+Company culture was a buzzword that has developed into invaluable workplace practice.
+It comprises the ethos, practices, values and support network of a company and the team that they employ.

 The world today is vastly different from 30 years ago when baby boomers ruled the workplace.
 Their generation was one of hierarchy, jobs for life and a ‘live to work’ mentality.
 It was quite common for a school leaver to enter into a company knowing that they would walk through the doors of that organisation every working day of their life until they retired.

-Creating a good company culture in your organisation is not about simply pleasing Millennials; there is data which shows that businesses with better cultures enjoy higher productivity and better results.
+There is data which shows that businesses with better cultures enjoy higher productivity and better results.
 The University of Warwick’s study highlighted that happier workers are more productive by 12%.

-You may also be interested in our blog on tips for recruiting and training Millennials here.
+You may also be interested in our blog on tips for recruiting and training millennials here.

 At Lucy Walker Recruitment, we have been supporting the growth of organisations across the north of England to build high performing commercial teams through a range of different recruitment solutions and products for over 30 years.
 To find out more call us on Leeds 0113 367 2880, drop us an email here, or check out some of our client testimonials here.